• Why airfocus

 3 Tips on how to optimize the decision matrix

-2. Rate each criterion separately
+2. Score each criterion separately

 3 tips to optimize the decision matrix